 2. Type 2 Diabetes Mellitus

 This type begins with insulin resistance, a condition in which cells fail to respond to insulin properly.
 As the disease occurs due to lack of insulin it is also referred to as “Non-Insulin-Dependent Diabetes Mellitus” (NIDDM) or “adult-onset diabetes”.
 The primary cause is excessive body weight and not enough exercise.
+It is one of the common chronic health conditions in India.

 3. Gestational diabetes